top of page

 COMMUNITY RESEARCH AND PROGRAM EVALUATION

-1. Clear Identification of Achievements: Through systematic evaluation, agencies can pinpoint their accomplishments and understand the factors contributing to their success and communicate the value of their programs to stakeholders and funders.
+1. Clear Identification of Progress: Through systematic evaluation, agencies can pinpoint their accomplishments and communicate the value of their programs to stakeholders and funders.

 Evaluation efforts play a crucial role in elevating organizations that serve California's most vulnerable and underserved cultural communities.
-By focusing on these organizations, the evaluation process helps ensure that services are reaching those who need them the most.
-CBOs often operate with limited resources, and robust evaluation frameworks can help them demonstrate their impact and secure necessary funding and support.
+Community Based Organizations often operate with limited resources, and robust evaluation frameworks can help them demonstrate their impact and secure necessary funding and support.

 "I don't want to believe.
 I want to know." — Carl Sagan